Λ Cycles Conditionnels de Collatz/Syracuse Collatz / Syracuse Conditional Cycles

 Référencé dans le paper et la formalisation Lean.Cited in paper and Lean formalization.

-2026
+avril 2026

 Sources